FinnWoelm/finnwoelm.github.io/openly/_posts/2019-3-8-journal.md

 all be better off if we openly share our findings and put our brains together.

 Incredibly inspiring.
 Yes, open collaboration still niche.
-But I like to imagine that one day, open and collaborative will the standard.
+But I like to imagine that one day, open and collaborative will be the standard.
 Political participation will no longer be limited to voting, but citizens will be involved in the crafting of laws and policies at every level.
 Ordinary citizens' engagement with non-profits will no longer be just donations and signing petitions online, but